The 91st Academy Awards: Nominated Documentary Short Films

 While the 2019 Oscar Nominated Documentary Short Films are all devastating in their own ways, they provide us with life is short, life is important, and accomplish what you love in life.

-Will Win: A Night at the Garden
+Predicted Winner: A Night at the Garden